domuspopus/overwatch-4v4-all-heroes/README.md

 CODE: 48CYD

-Differences from the [original script](https://github.com/domuspopus/overwatch-4v4-all-heroes/blob/48df90949be856888b5e3db5ca1917e87e950997/main.ow) usually used in Overwatch 2:
+Differences from the [original script](https://github.com/domuspopus/overwatch-4v4-all-heroes/blob/48df90949be856888b5e3db5ca1917e87e950997/main.ow) which is often used in Overwatch 2:

 - All new Overwatch 2 heroes are included.
 - Ana can nano herself if no target is selected.